-- 2.10 The Covid-19 pandemic shows how vulnerable the Council is to external factors.
-The corporate risk register therefore now includes new risks relating to (a) major emergencies such as a new pandemic and (b) a resurgence of the current Covid-19 pandemic. - 2.11 Covid-19 impacts directly on the budget as set out in paragraph 2.2 above, ie through additional direct costs, loss of Council Tax and Business Rates income, and loss of income from parking and commercial activities.
-The impact of the second wave of Covid-19 has been to increase the risk to the budget and this is reflected in updates to the Budget Risk Register. - 2.12 The other major external risk is potential adverse financial outcomes from a disorderly Brexit.
-Whilst the UK has now left the EU, future trading arrangements with the EU are still to be agreed and there remains a risk of disruption if this has not happened by the government's deadline of 31 December 2020.
-This will affect the Council in two ways: directly, owing to disruption at the Channel ports having a knock-on effect in the rest of Kent; and indirectly, because of the overall impact on the economy.
-With the 31 December deadline approaching, little progress has been made in negotiations with the EU and the risk of a disruptive transition has increased. - 2.13 The Budget Risk Register has been reviewed in light of developments since it was last reported to members.
+- 2.11 The Covid-19 pandemic shows how vulnerable the Council is to external factors.
+The corporate risk register therefore now includes new risks relating to (a) major emergencies such as a new pandemic and (b) a resurgence of the current Covid-19 pandemic. - 2.12 Covid-19 impacts directly on the budget as set out in paragraph 2.2 above, ie through additional direct costs, loss of Council Tax and Business Rates income, and loss of income from parking and commercial activities.
+The impact of the second wave of Covid-19 has been to increase the risk to the budget and this was reflected in an update to the Budget Risk Register in November. - 2.13 The other major external risk previously identified was potential adverse financial outcomes from a disorderly Brexit.
+The UK has now negotiated a trade deal with the EU, which has substantially mitigated this risk.
+However, there remain risks from disruption at the Channel ports arising from the implementation of new customs arrangements, and more broadly from the overall impact on the economy, for example if UK exports are affected adversely by the new trading arrangements.

+2.14 The Budget Risk Register has been reviewed in light of developments since it was last reported to members.
 A summary of the changes to the risk register is set out below.